 Tim Reiterman with John Jacobs, Raven: The Untold Story of The Rev. Jim Jones and His People (New York: E.P.
 Dutton, 1982, 9-10.

 John R. Hall, Gone From the Promised Land: Jonestown in American Cultural History (New Brunswick: Transaction Books, 1987), 313.

-David Chidester, Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple, and Jonestown (Bloomington and Indianapolis: Indiana University Press, 1988), xiv.
+David Chidester, Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple and Jonestown (Bloomington and Indianapolis: University of Indiana Press, 1988), xiv.